 Te Mauri - Pimatisiwin will publish original, informative and scholarly articles on the broadly defined topic of indigenous wellbeing.
 Serving as a forum for the clarification and exchange of ideas, Te Mauri - Pimatisiwin will feature articles on projects that make a significant impact on our understanding of Indigenous wellbeing.

-All Access Policy - Our all access policy ensures that the articles published in Te Mauri – Pimatisiwin is available to everyone interested in this area, free of charge.
+All Access Policy - Our all access policy ensures that the articles published in Te Mauri – Pimatisiwin are available to everyone interested in this area, free of charge.
 The benefits of this format include the expansion in our readership and our increased ability to attract new contributors from communities in other countries.
-It has strengthened the network of communities and health researchers sharing their strategies with each other.

 For more information please visit Te Mauri - Pimatisiwin